 It may look familiar in all its yellow-and-blue glory, but behind the scenes, things have changed since the days before streaming services and online movie rentals.
 “People would be surprised at how much we do on our own,” says Sandi Harding, the store’s general manager.
-Blockbuster Bend currently has 12 employees.
-Four of them are full-time, including Harding’s own teenage son Ryan, the assistant manager.
+Blockbuster Bend currently has 12 employees, four of whom are full-time.

-She explains that while 80 percent of their inventory comes from the content distribution service Vobile Inc., they have to source the remaining movies any way they can.
+She explains that while 80 percent of the store’s inventory comes from the content distribution service Vobile Inc., they have to source the remaining movies any way they can.

-Many visitors also purchase “Last Blockbuster on the Planet” merchandise, which ranges from locally made stickers, caps, t-shirts, and hoodies to winter hats crocheted by Harding herself.
-There’s even a feature length documentary, The Last Blockbuster, in the works.
-Veteran filmmakers and Bend residents Zeke Kamm and Taylor Morden are currently documenting the rise and fall of Blockbuster, along with its last remaining store.
+Many visitors also purchase “Last Blockbuster on the Planet” merchandise, which ranges from locally made stickers, caps, t-shirts, and hoodies to beanies crocheted by Harding herself.
+In 2020, there was even a feature-length documentary called The Last Blockbuster, released by veteran filmmakers and Bend residents Zeke Kamm and Taylor Morden.
+In it, they documented the rise and fall of Blockbuster, along with its last remaining store.
+It made its way to Netflix the following year.

 Morden wanted to share the tale of the store’s miraculous survival.
 “I loved the idea, so we set out to form a plan of attack, outlining what the film would be like, starting a Kickstarter campaign, and got to work,” says Kamm.
-In addition to working on the film, he records a weekly podcast called Unwinder from inside the store.
+In addition to the film, he recorded a weekly podcast called Unwinder from inside the store.

 The rise and fall of Blockbuster